cn-tools/cntools_FreshRssExtensions/README.md

 Have a look into the [DOCUMENTATION](https://github.com/cn-tools/cntools_FreshRssExtensions/tree/master/xExtension-FeedTitleBuilder)

 ## FilterTitle
-This plug-in helps you to filter out feed entries by keywords parsed by the feed entry title
+This plug-in helps you to filter feed entries by keywords parsed by the feed entry title

 ## RemoveEmojis
 This plug-in remove emojis in the title of newly added feed entries.